abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 **Task 5:** Why are the graphs of linear functions comprised of straight lines?

 Another interesting property of these functions is that most of them *preserve* addition, that is for any $x$ and $y$, you have $f(x) + f(y) = f(x + y)$.
 We already know that this equation is equivalent to the second functor law.
+So:

+{: .theorem}

-So linear functions are just *functors between the group of natural numbers under addition and itself.* As we will see later, they are example of functors in the *category of vector spaces*.
+> Linear functions are just functors between the group of natural numbers under addition and itself.

+As we will see later, they are example of functors in the *category of vector spaces.

 ![Linear functions](../10_functors/linear_function_functor.svg)